Photo by Hotel Felicidad and Villa Angela

 Photo by Hotel Lapira

 For modern accommodation in Vigan City, check out Hotel Lapira.
 This 3-star hotel is located on Burgos Street by the Govantes River.
-The National Museum of the Philippines and the Provincial Capitol are only 800m away while Plaza Salcedo, where the Dancing Fountain is located, is 1km away, making it a perfect home base for your Vigan tour package.
+The National Museum of the Philippines and the Provincial Capitol are only 800m away, while Plaza Salcedo, where the Dancing Fountain is located, is 1km away, making it a perfect home base for your Vigan tour package.

 Hotel Lapira is also a good starting point for visiting attractions outside of Vigan City.
 The 16th-century Bantay Church in the neighboring town of Bantay is just 2km away.
 This church also has a historic bell tower that was used as a watchtower by Vigan during the Spanish Colonial era.